Extra Help program for people on Medicare

 Find out if you qualify

-Find out if you might be eligible for benefits below.
+Find out if you might be eligible for benefits using our tool:

 DISCLAIMER: This quiz does not replace the official enrollment process.
 Those that may be eligible for Extra Help will need to apply through the Social Security Administration.
 Eligibility does not guarantee enrollment into the program.